The Quick Rundown on Fort Bend County Oversize, Overweight, Overlength, and Overheight Loads Bonds

 Contact us today!

-Why is it required to file a bond with the Fort Bend County?
+Why is it required to file a bond with Fort Bend County?

 What is considered an Overweight Load?

-Gross weights of truck-trailer combinations exceeding 80,000 lbs. are considered overweight by federal regulations and can be reduced in load within an eight hour period without damage to the load – at least not after a full day's worth of work!
+Gross weights of truck-trailer combinations exceeding 80,000 lbs. are considered overweight by federal regulations and can be reduced in load within eight hours without damage to the load, at least not after a full day’s worth of work!

 What are permit loads?

-Permit loads are any load or vehicle which exceed the applicable length, width, height and weight limits.
-Non-divisible means that if a permit load is separated into smaller transports it would compromise its intended use by making it unable to perform the function for which they were created.
+Permit loads are any load or vehicle that exceeds the applicable length, width, height and weight limits.
+Non-divisible means that if a permit load is separated into smaller transports, it would compromise its intended use by making it unable to perform the function for which it was created.

 What is the widest load without a permit?

-What's the difference between oversize load and wide load?
+What’s the difference between an oversize load anda wide load?

-Oversize and wide loads are often difficult to distinguish, but there's a distinction between the two.
-Oversized shipments can be either based on weight or width; once those measurements meet that designation then it is considered an oversize load.
+Oversized and wide loads are often difficult to distinguish, but there’s a distinction between the two.
+Oversized shipments can be either based on weight or width; once those measurements meet that designation, then it is considered an oversize load.

 What is the widest load allowed on a highway?